 Typically, in the AFTERNOON:

-Always, you get a chance to feed our cheetah at the visitor feed and talk where you can learn a little more about our cheetah - mum "Naki" and her two daughters "Lakini & Milele"!
+Always, you get a chance to feed our cheetah at the visitor feed and talk where you can learn a little more about our cheetahs - "Lakini & Milele"!

 Then the afternoon includes some enrichment activities with a selection of the zoo's animals.
 Often your keeper can tailor the enrichment to those animals you particularly liked or still want to safely meet.
 The meerkats in particular love this as they get extra insects during their enrichment and often these can be hidden in other food, toys or under stones and logs so they have to find them!